-The tool will analyse data from your individual herd and produces a report on the pattern of mastitis on your farm.
-It will also identify the predominant mastitis infection pattern present on your farm.
+The automated Mastitis Pattern Analysis Tool (MPAT) will analyse data from your individual herd and produce a report on the pattern of mastitis on your farm.

-This will allow farmers and vets to work together to assess and prioritise key management areas and potentially detect emerging problems.
-Milk recording herds are at an advantage as cow SCC information is readily available.
+This will allow farmers and vets to work together to prioritise key management areas and potentially detect emerging problems.
+Milk recording herds are at an advantage as individual cow somatic cell count (SCC) information is needed to run the MPAT.